Chapter 2 Introduction to Statistical Modeling and Designed Experiments

 • Replication: Replication refers to the practice of assigning each treatment to many experimental units.
 The purpose of replication is as follows:

 • Estimate the noise in the system.
-Recall early in the text when we discussed sources of variation in data.
-What do I mean by that?
-Well, think of this: if you were to apply precisely the same treatment to a set of different individuals, the response would naturally vary due to myriad reasons of little to no interest to the researcher.
+Recall earlier in the text when we discussed sources of variation in data.
+If you were to apply precisely the same treatment to a set of different individuals, the response would naturally vary due to myriad reasons of little to no interest to the researcher.
 So, responses vary to some degree due to simple random chance fluctuations, or “noise.”
 For our purposes, this constitutes a single source of variation.

 • Now, lets apply different treatments to a set of individuals.
-The responses would still vary, but now there are two sources of variation: the random chance element from above (because we still have different individuals), but now we add in the effect that the different treatments have on the response.
-So, one purpose of replication is so that we can estimate how much noise is naturally in the system, so that we can see if the variability in response introduced by changing the treatment rises above the noise.
+The responses would still vary, but now there are two sources of variation: the random chance element from above (because we still have different individuals), but now we also include that the different treatments may have different effects on the response.
+So, one purpose of replication is so that we can estimate how much noise is naturally in the system, and can see if the variability in response introduced by changing the treatment rises above the noise.
 The more replication in an experiment, the better you can estimate the noise.
 However, this comes at an expense!

 • Help wash out the effect of lurking variables.
 This was also mentioned as a reason for randomization.
 When coupled with randomization, replication provides the “opportunity” for your experiment to have a mix of all those lurkers appear under each treatment, thus mitigating their effects from biasing your results.